d3b4g/leonids/_posts/2020-09-19-zerologin.md

 ---

 Last month, Microsoft patched a very interesting vulnerability (CVE-2020-1472), a privillege escalation vulnerability in Netlogon Remote Protocol that could allow anyone to take full control of windows domain controllers.
-This vulnerability has a huge impact as it basically allows any unauthenticated user on the local network to compromised the windows domain controller without having any special privilledges.
+This vulnerability has a huge impact as it basically allows any user on the local network to compromised the windows domain controller without having any special privilledges.

 #### Vulnerability detail